bentprong/ocp_ttf/README.md

     Mac:      <home> = Users/<username>

-4. Log into GitHub.com using your own credentials then clone this repository: bentprong/ocp_vulcan
+4. Log into GitHub.com using your own credentials then clone this repository: bentprong/ocp_ttf

 into your Projects folder.
+Eg, <home>/Documents/Projects/ocp_ttf

     GitHub Requirements:
         a.
-SSH key generated and installed on this computer for YOU
+SSH key generated and installed on this (your) computer for YOU
         b.
 SSH key for YOU installed in YOUR GitHub.com account

 5. In VSC, choose File | Open Folder... and navigate to <home>/<Projects>/ocp_ttf then highlight that, and click Select Folder.

 6. In VSC, click the checkmark in the blue bar at the bottom to build.
-This should install necessary files and tools.
+This should install necessary files, libraries and tools.
 It may take quite a bit of time.

 7. In the repo folder platformio, open the README file and follow the instructions to configure PIO for the TTF board.
 There are 2 steps to this process explained in the README.